 At Blanchet Catholic School, clubs will be established to meet the needs of the high school students.
-When a sufficient number of students with a similar interest petition the administration meet the qualifications to become a club, then a club will be formed.
-Other organizations may be formed in accordance with Oregon Schools Activities Association guidelines.
+When a sufficient number of students with a similar interest petition the student government and meet the qualifications to become a club, then a club will be formed.
+As we develop as a school, other organizations such as rally, drill team, etc. will be formed in accordance with Oregon Schools Activities Association guidelines.